codermrhasan/Blog/README.md

-# Dev At A Glance
+# Dev Stack At A Glance

 Software development at a glance.
 The main purpose of this repo is review a topic as short as possible.